Our Celebration of Our Addiction to Sugar and the Price We Pay For It.

 High cholesterol isn’t a heart problem.
 It’s a diet problem.
 Your diet is responsible for your high cholesterol.
 Your major food source is your primary source of cholesterol and that is where the problem begins.
 Your high carbohydrate diet produces cholesterol in your body that is not clean cholesterol, meaning that it is dirty fuel, as cholesterol is your body’s fuel.
 This is cholesterol you don’t need.
 You need clean cholesterol that’s been produced by fat.
 That is what powers our bodies.

 Cholesterol is your body’s fuel source.
 It’s cholesterol that enters the cell to be used for fuel, so what’s important is the kind of cholesterol that your body uses.
 Is it clean or dirty cholesterol?
-Cholesterol from carbohydrates is a dirty sticky fuel due to the nature from which this cholesterol comes from.
-It comes from a sticky, icky, gooey, gluey substance, sugar and its residue after it’s burned is just as sticky.
-This is what leads to plaque, the basis of most all cancers, heart diseases and all dementias.
+Cholesterol from carbohydrates is a dirty sticky fuel due to the fact that it’s made from a substance that’s basically glue.
+This cholesterol comes from a sticky, icky, gooey, gluey substance, sugar and its residue after it’s burned is just as sticky.
+This is what leads to plaque, the basis of almost all cancers, heart diseases and all dementias.

 I’ve only talked about heart medications so far, I haven’t even touched on cancer medication or cholesterol medication (many of which are related to heart medications like statins), nor have I covered other prescription medication for arthritis, high blood pressure, and memory loss.
 The list goes on and on.
 What a quagmire this has turned out to be.
 But I’m going to try to make some sense out of this quagmire, so that we’re left with just a small puzzle leaving you wondering, like me, why?